21 invoice finance costs you can avoid

 Not all invoice factoring providers end up breaking the bank, however it’s all about finding the right fit for your business.

 At Sonovate, we have crafted simple finance for the new working world.
-We have broken down the core ingredients to financing a range of businesses and molded them into two products; Funding, and, Funding and back-office.
+We’ve broken down the core ingredients to financing a range of businesses and moulded them into two types of products; Funding, and, Funding and back-office.

 Our platform is especially designed for growth and enterprise businesses like yours.
 Built for fast, flexible finance for your global contingent workforce.
 Fully integrate with your accounting system, instantly sync and fund your invoices, and automate financial reporting.

-- We give you uncapped funding at 100% – boosting cash flow and giving you peace of mind
+- We give you funding of up to 100% – boosting cash flow and giving you peace of mind.

 Picture all of the above, plus:

-Our tech is simple and easy to use, with our in-house team managing all the admin.
+Simple and easy-to-use tech, with our in-house team managing all the admin.
 We’ll take care of everything from credit control and checks, invoicing clients, collecting payments, paying you and your contractors on time, as well as providing a timesheet and expenses app.

-- An app for your candidates and clients to easily manage the timesheets process
+- An app for your candidates and clients to easily manage the timesheet process.

-What we provide that traditional financial providers don’t, is the financial security and confidence your business needs – for just one fee.
+We provide something that traditional financial providers don’t.
+The financial security and confidence your business needs — for just one fee.